The desolate location of Wuthering Heights in Emily Bronte's classic novel.

 The return journey to Haworth can be via the same route you came or via the village of Stanbury.
 Whichever route you take, you should allocate at least 4 hours for the round trip, giving a little rest time.

-The Stanbury route creates a circular walk back to Haworth or Penistone Hill Country Park and the village has a small childrens’ park for the kids to play and benches for adults to rest.
-It’s opposite The Friendly pub and has terrific moorland views showing the path you followed.
+The Stanbury route creates a circular walk back to Haworth or Penistone Hill Country Park and the village has a small park for the kids to play and benches for adults to rest.
+It’s opposite The Friendly pub which has terrific moorland views showing the path you followed.
 Try a pint of Goose Eye!